Updated: 2022/Sep/29

 are numeric and neither is enclosed in quotes, the comparison is done

-hexadecimal integer if it is preceded by 0x, otherwise it is a decimal
+hexadecimal integer if it is preceded by 0x, otherwise it is interpreted

 All comparisons may use the operators `==' and `!='.
 Numeric comparisons